haxe-continuation/haxe-continuation/README.md

     }

-In CPS functions, `async` is a magic word to invoke other async functions.
+In CPS functions, `@await` is a magic word to invoke other async functions.
 When calling an asynchronous function with the `@await` prefix, you need not to explicitly pass a callback function.
 Instead, the code after `@await` will be captured as the callback function for the callee.